Daivesd/arXivScraper/README.md

 Install with pip install arXivScraper.whl

-To visualize elements in database, you can use [https://github.com/sqlitebrowser/sqlitebrowser].It's pretty cool.
+To visualize elements in database, you can use [https://github.com/sqlitebrowser/sqlitebrowser].
+It's pretty cool.